CatenaTools/catena-public-docs/engines/unity/matchmaking/game-servers.md

 ---

 # Unity - Matchmaking Into Dedicated Game Servers
-Matchmaking into dedicated game servers is necessary when your game requires a trusted authority to track game state during your moment to moment gameplay.
+Matchmaking into dedicated game servers is necessary when your game requires a trusted authority to track game state during your moment-to-moment gameplay.

 ## Prerequisites
 * {% partial file="/_partials/unity/running-catena-prereq.md" /%}
-* You must have completed the [Unity Authentication Guide](../authentication.md)
+* You must have completed the [Unity Authentication Guide](../authentication.md).

 ## Configuring The Catena Backend